Frequently Asked Questions (FAQs) on CCSA's Public Call for Non-Renewal

 CCSA developed an Accountability Framework to guide this work in 2009, working closely with over 20 technical experts and researchers and CCSA's Member Council, which consists of charter school leaders representing every region of California and diverse school types.
 The CCSA Accountability Framework guides CCSA's efforts to raise accountability standards in a way that values academic rigor while also giving schools credit for growth and for taking on the challenge of serving traditionally disadvantaged students well.
 The Framework is the basis of CCSA's Minimum Criteria for Renewal, a minimum performance standard that CCSA developed and uses as part of its advocacy efforts for charter schools seeking a renewal of their petition.

 How does charter renewal work?

 Anyone who wants to open a new charter school writes a charter petition, a detailed plan for how they'll run the school.
 Under California law, charter school petitions are authorized for up to a five-year term, and may be renewed by the authorizer for five more years.
 The authorizer is usually the local school district - some charter schools are authorized by their county office of education or the State Board of Education.
-California state law directs local authorizers to use academic criteria as the single most important factor in considering whether to grant a charter renewal (Ed.
+California state law directs local authorizers to use increases in academic achievement for all student groups served by the charter school as the single most important factor in considering whether to grant a charter renewal (Ed.
 Code §§ 47607(a)(3)(A)).
 To inform schools, authorizers and the public on school performance, every fall, CCSA publishes Academic Accountability Report Cards that show the results of every charter school on the Accountability Framework and CCSA's Minimum Criteria for Renewal.
 CCSA encourages authorizers to use this data in making their decisions about whether to renew a school's petition.
 We also publicly call for the non-renewal of schools below CCSA's Minimum Criteria for Renewal.